dotnet/docs/docs/csharp/language-reference/compiler-messages/feature-version-errors.md

 The diagnostics for experimental features can be disabled to use the experimental feature.

 > [!WARNING]
 > Experimental features are subject to changes.
 The APIs may change, or they may be removed in future updates.
-Including experimental features is a way to get feedback on ideas and concepts for future development.
+Including experimental features is a way for library authors to get feedback on ideas and concepts for future development.
 Use extreme caution when using any feature marked as experimental.

 ## Breaking changes on struct initialization